What hotkeys or shortcuts are set by default when QAP is installed and how can I change them?

 Popup menu hotkeys

-By default, the QAP popup menu can be triggered by the Middle Mouse Button and the keyboard shortcut Windows+W. A second popup menu called Alternative menu is triggered by default by Shift+Middle Mouse Button or Shift+Windows+W. You can change these settings in Options, second tab Menu hotkeys.
+By default, the QAP popup menu can be triggered by the Middle Mouse Button and the keyboard shortcut Windows + W. A second popup menu called Alternative menu is triggered by default by Shift + Middle Mouse Button or Shift + Windows + W. You can change these settings in Options dialog box, Popup Hotkeys tab.

 Mouse or keyboard hotkeys can also be assigned to any favorite in your menu.
 This allow you to launch a favorite without having to open the QAP popup menu and locate your favorite.

-At installation time, only some QAP feature favorites are assigned shortcuts.
-Five of them are in the menu called My QAP Essentials created at installation in the main popup menu.
-It includes keyboard shortcuts for the following QAP features:
+At installation time, only some QAP feature favorites are assigned to shortcuts.
+They are in the In the works or the My QAP Essentials menus.
+These menus are created at installation in the Main popup menu.
+It includes keyboard shortcuts for the following menu and QAP features:

-- Shift-Control-C for Reopen Current Folder in Dialog Box
+- Shift-Control-U for Reopen Current Folder in Dialog Box

 - Shift-Control-F for Reopen a Folder